OpenRefine/OpenRefine/docs/docs/technical-reference/contributing.md

 - Make changes to the code to fix the issue.
 If you are changing backend code, it would be great if you could also write a test in Java to demonstrate the fix.
 You can imitate existing tests for that.
 We currently do not have frontend tests.

-- commit your changes, using a message that contains the issue number, e.g. "closes #1234" or "fixes #1234", this will link the commit to the issue you are working on.
+- commit your changes, using a message that contains one of the special words "closes" and "fixes" which are detected by Github, and the issue number, e.g. "closes #1234" or "fixes #1234", this will link the commit to the issue you are working on.

 - push your branch to your fork and create a pull request for it, explaining the approach you have used, any design decisions you have made.